 - The question: Who invented first? - 1.
-The first to reduce to practice usually wins - 2.
+The first to reduce to practice usually has priority - 2.
 Filing a valid application counts as constructive reduction to practice - 3.
-The first to conceive may win over the first to reduce to practice if the first to conceive was diligent from a time prior to the second conceiver's conception - 4.
-Any reduction to practice that's abandoned, suppressed, or concealed doesn't count - This is also the rule for when something is invented for other § 102 purposes
+The first to conceive may prevail over the first to reduce to practice if the first to conceive was diligent from a time prior to the second conceiver's conception - 4.
+Any reduction to practice that is abandoned, suppressed, or concealed doesn't count